eggnaut/da-vinci/docs/README.md

 ```python
 EggEngine.data.function()
 ```
-3. Now you're ready to start using EggEngine!
+3. Now you're ready to start using EggEngine in your project!